-In this chapter, we described the design of SPAN.
+In this section, we described the design of SPAN.
 We discussed the shortcomings of using web prediction techniques for access control system.
 SPAN overcomes the shortcomings by considering the identity of subjects to form clusters.
 Forming clusters is an offline process that involves analyzing the past behavior of subjects.
 The testing phase of the algorithm is an online phase, where SPAN predicts the requests for subjects logged into a system.
-In the next chapter, we report the experiments conducted and results obtained to evaluate the design of SPAN.
+In the next section, we report the experiments conducted and results obtained to evaluate the design of SPAN.

-Evaluation
+4 Evaluation

-While the previous chapter described the model for building SPAN, we now present the experimental evaluation.
+While the previous section described the model for building SPAN, we now present the experimental evaluation.
 We used a simulation based approach for evaluating SPAN.
-In Section 5.1, we first describe the datasets obtained for evaluation and our methodology of processing them.
-In Section 5.2, we describe our experimental setup.
-Next, we describe the measurement criteria in Section 5.3, and finally, in Section 5.5, we present our results.
+In Section 4.1, we first describe the datasets obtained for evaluation and our methodology of processing them.
+In Section 4.2, we describe our experimental setup.
+Next, we describe the measurement criteria in Section 4.3, and finally, in Section 4.5, we present our results.

-5.1 Evaluation datasets and processing
+4.1 Evaluation datasets and processing